-The Jewish Studies program is currently offering a summer travel award to support students attending the Penn State affiliated archaeological field school at Tel Akko for the summer of 2021.
+The Jewish Studies program is currently offering a summer travel award to support students attending a Jewish Studies-related study abroad program in the summer of 2023.

 Who is eligible to receive the funding?

 Any full-time motivated student attending the Penn State affiliated archaeological field school at Tel Akko for the summer of 2023 is eligible to apply.

 Your one-page application should include:

 - One paragraph about the study abroad program and your goals